To show that the just life is better, Socrates first takes up the question of what justice is (Republic II.368c).

 These passages help explain the strategy Socrates pursues in the Republic.
 The suggestion is that the correct answer to the "What is justice?" question is the relatively uninformative one that justice is what is appropriate with respect to human beings.
 In the Republic, unlike in the early dialogues, the pursuit of a definition is no longer what drives the discussion.
-The search is for what justice is in a city and what it is in an individual.
+The search is for justice is in a city and in an individual.
 Socrates begins with the search for justice in the city.
-This is a search for the appropriate way to organize human beings into cities.
+This is a search for the proper organization of human beings into cities.

 What Justice is in the City

 Human beings organize themselves in cities to make their lives better.
 Cities provide the benefits of group living, but there are appropriate and inappropriate ways that human beings can organize themselves into a city.
 The appropriate organizations constitute justice in the city.
 These organizations function in a certain way.